Indonesia

 Process

-In September 2014 the National Commission on Human Rights (KOMNAS HAM) and the Institute for Policy Research and Advocacy (ELSAM), an Indonesian prominent civil society organisation working on human rights, started a collaboration for the development of a NAP with the agreement of several governmental institutions.
+In September 2014 the National Commission on Human Rights (KOMNAS HAM) and the Institute for Policy Research and Advocacy (ELSAM), an Indonesian prominent civil society organisation working on human rights, started a collaboration for the development of a ‘NAP’ with the agreement of several governmental institutions.
 In 2017, KOMNAS HAM published National human rights commission regulation No. 001 of 2017 concerning the adoption of the NAP on business and human rights.
 It referred to the policy paper (in Indonesian) that was prepared by KOMNAS HAM and ELSAM.
-This text has passed through a process of public consultation of stakeholders, including civil society organizations, the business sector, and government agencies.
-According to ELSAM (2020), this NAP has not yet received legitimacy and recognition from most of the Indonesian governmental institutions.
+This text has passed through a process of public consultation of stakeholders, including civil society organisation, the business sector, and government agencies.
+According to ELSAM (2020), the ‘NAP’ was not formalised and did not receive recognition from most of the Indonesian governmental institutions.

 A National Strategy on Business and Human Rights

-A National Focal Point on Business and Human Rights (within the Ministry of Law and Human Rights), supported by a multi-sectoral taskforce, is driving the process.
-The Taskforce is formed of different ministries, CSOs (including ELSAM), business associations, academia, as well as UNDP representatives.
-The Taskforce has no fixed timeline but is expected to begin work once the 5th human rights national action plan has been approved.
-The Taskforce is responsible for formulating, finalising and implementing the National Strategy.
+A National Focal Point on Business and Human Rights (within the Ministry of Law and Human Rights), supported by a multi-sectoral taskforce, was in charge of driving the national strategy development process.
+The Taskforce (GTN BHAM) is comprised of different ministries, CSOs (including ELSAM), business associations, academia, as well as UNDP representatives and is responsible for formulating, finalising and implementing the National Strategy.

 On 14 October 2021, the Ministry of Law and Human Rights, conducted a public consultation to obtain feedback on the draft National Strategy.
 An additional call for inputs via a Google docs form was available online until 21 October 2021.